*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

 Drake fell to his hands and knees and struggled to look up.
 He became painfully aware of the people around the room staring at him.
 His embarrassment made him panic.

 “Look away!” he ordered pathetically.
-“Anyone that watches this will rot in the prisons!
-Anyone that speaks of it will swing from the gallows!”
-The flame at the helmet’s chin flicked on again.
+“Any who watches will rot!
+Any who speaks will hang!”
+The helmet’s flame flicked on again.

 Alex stepped in front of him, shielding everyone in attendance from his fury.
 She looked him sternly in the eyes.
-“You know the best way to keep tabs on your people?” she asked.
+“You know the best way to keep tabs on your enemies, Drake?” she asked.
 “Give them the freedom to tell you what’s on their mind!”
+The tubes along Drake’s cheeks filled with gas.

 And then the Diamond Princess pulled the trigger.